Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System

 The action describing the EMKG system is given by:

 where $R$ is the Ricci scalar, $\mathcal{D}_\mu = \nabla_\mu + iq A_\mu$ is the gauge invariant covariant derivative, $F_{\mu\nu}$ is the Faraday/electromagnetic tensor and $\phi$ is the charged complex scalar field. $A_\mu$ is the four-potential and $q$ the scalar field's charge.
+We assume a four-dimensional spacetime, so the abstract indices sum over time and 3 spatial dimensions.
+The fundamental constants $G$ and $c$ have been set to unity.
 The Faraday tensor is defined as \cite{lopez_charged_2023,john_david_jackson_classical_1975},

 The energy-momentum tensor describing the contributions from Maxwell's and massless KG fields is given by